The governance gap in enterprise AI agents

 Enterprise DevOps

-Engineering orgs running 10K+ agent sessions/day lose ~$95K/year to loops and stagnation.
-CAUM quantifies waste per session and enables real-time escalation before sessions reach CRITICAL tier.
+Engineering orgs running 10K+ agent sessions/day can expose measurable compute cost to loops and stagnation.
+CAUM quantifies structural exposure per session and enables real-time review before sessions reach CRITICAL tier.

 "session_id": "sess_a7f3c2e1d4b9",